 With its numerous amount of Chateaux, rivers and its’ rolling countryside, why not enjoy a glass of red from the local vineyard up in the air.

-A personal recommendation would be to take flight over the Chateau de Villandry, with all its intricate and amazingly curated gardens, it would be a gorgeous sight.
-With year-round flights, you can check out the bases of where to fly from here - France Montgolfieres.
+Take flight over the Chateau de Villandry, with all its intricate and amazingly gardens with year-round flights, you can check out the bases of where to fly from here France Montgolfieres.

 The Serengeti National Park in Tanzania seems to be a hugely popular choice in the world of Ballooning and takes Safari rides to a whole new level with a bird’s eye view over the vast nature reserve.

-You can experience this throughout the year but during the summer months of December/January are recommended - Balloon Safaris.
+You can experience this throughout the year but during the summer months of December/January are the most breath-taking, check out Balloon Safaris for more details.

 Hot air ballooning in Cappadocia Turkey provides a very different experience as a tourist.

-You can have a look at the tours on offer and when best to visit here - Rainbow Tour Turkey.
+You can have a look at the tours on offer and when best to visit here at Rainbow Tour Turkey.

 The International Balloon Fiesta proves that this part of the world can be transformed from dry, vast desert to seeing the hundreds of multi-coloured balloons descend down into the valley.

-However, the USA appears to host Balloon festivals in over 20 locations throughout the year, so if you’re planning to travel over there, have a look and see if there are any that tickle your fancy - USA Balloon Festivals 2017/2018.
+However, the USA appears to host Balloon festivals in over 20 locations throughout the year, so if you’re planning to travel over there, have a look and see if there are any that tickle your fancy in the USA Balloon Festivals 2017/2018.

 I am sure most of us are already aware of the beauty that emits from New Zealand so, why not make travelling there an even more incredible experience by taking a Hot Air Balloon ride over the land that grounded the story for The Hobbit.

-Usually, New Zealand is known for the more adventurous activities such as Bungee diving and Skydiving, but why not relax aboard a balloon and enjoy the stunning landscapes below as well as some amazing sunrises and sunsets -Ballooning NZ.
+Usually, New Zealand is known for the more adventurous activities such as Bungee diving and Skydiving, but why not relax aboard a balloon and enjoy the stunning landscapes below as well as some amazing sunrises and sunsets, check out Ballooning NZ for more information.

 Bristol Balloon festival is a whole 4 days of ballooning fun for everyone, which attracts over 130 balloons from all over the world and appears to be the largest Balloon Festival in Europe.